Pjoca/sgi-t07-g07/tp3/README.md

 ----
 ## Project Description

-Our scene is a simple race of ballons.
-It includes a menu, a track, a goal line, four obstacles, three powerups and one sun.
+Our project consists of a simple 1-lap race of hot air balloons.
+It includes an initial menu, a final results menu, the race track, a goal line, four obstacles, three power-ups and one sun shining light over the whole scene.

 ![Image 1](screenshots/overview.png)